 Your mortgage broker will make the arrangements for you.
 Expect to pay a valuation or survey fee, and a mortgage broker fee.
 You will also need to consider life assurance, income protection and the buildings and contents insurances for your new home.

-The mortgage application process takes a little time, usually around 3 weeks to obtain a mortgage offer from the lender.
-During this time your broker is earning his money; talking to lender call centres around the world, supplying the lender with information, keeping you up to date, obtaining valuation and survey results and pushing the lender for the mortgage offer to be issued
+The mortgage application process takes a little time, often around 3 weeks to obtain a mortgage offer from the lender.
+It can be quicker if the lender has efficient technology to process the application.
+During this time your broker is earning their money; talking to lender call centres around the world, supplying the lender with information, keeping you up to date, obtaining valuation and survey results and pushing the lender for the mortgage offer to be issued.

 6. See the Solicitor

 Once the mortgage offer has been issued the Solicitor will be close to completing the formalities.
-You will need to discuss the purchase contract, including any restrictions on the property, and then sign the contract.
+Therefore you will need to discuss the purchase contract, including any restrictions on the property, and then sign the contract.
 The Solicitor then holds this, pending step 7 below.

 7. Exchange Contracts

 Time to commit!
-Your Solicitor gives your signed contract to purchase to the sellers’ Solicitor and in return receives the sellers’ signed contract to sell.
-This is therefore the ‘exchange of contracts’ and includes the setting of a completion date.
+Your Solicitor gives your signed ‘contract to purchase’ to the sellers’ Solicitor and in return receives the sellers’ signed ‘contract to sell’.
+This ‘exchange of contracts’ is a formal legal process and includes the setting of a completion date.
 You will also need to pay at least 10% of your deposit at this point.
-This is non-refundable if you pull out, and you can be sued for breach of contract.
-Your life cover needs to commence along with the buildings insurance at least as you are legally responsible for the property from this point.
+This is non-refundable if you pull out, and you could be sued for breach of contract.
+You or your broker will commence your life cover and buildings insurance cover because you are legally responsible for the property from this point.

-The Solicitors complete the final legal aspects.
+The final legal aspects are completed by the Solicitor, and you will pay them their fee plus any stamp duty owed.
 The balance of your deposit and the mortgage monies are handed over to the sellers through their Solicitors, and you receive the keys.
 The house is yours and the seller has to vacate.
 You will pay the balance of your legal fees and stamp duty.
-Your Solicitor records your new ownership at the Land Registry.
-You may receive the Title Deeds to your home for safekeeping.
+The Solicitor updates the Land Registry records to show you as the new owner.
+You may eventually receive the Title Deeds to your home for safekeeping.